tigerbeetle/tigerbeetle/docs/TIGER_STYLE.md

   branches and cases clear.
 Again, consider whether a single `if` does not also need a matching `else` branch, to ensure that the positive and negative spaces are handled or asserted.

 * Negations are not easy!
-In the source code, state invariants positively.
+State invariants positively.
 When working with lengths and indexes, this form is easy to get right (and understand):

   ```zig